 Discover your University campus

-The University campus offers the best of both worlds.
-It’s compact so nothing is more than a few minutes' walk away, but it is also located within easy reach of the city centre.
+The University campus is compact so you'll find everything you need just a few minutes' walk away.
+It is also ideally located within easy reach of the city centre.

 Supporting you every step of the way

-- The Chaplaincy is a place to meet new friends, relax, pray and discuss faith.
+If you want to meet new friends, relax, pray and discuss faith, visit the Chaplaincy.
 It welcomes everyone regardless of faith.